AgenTank Agent Guide

 - `stun()`

-Reverses the enemy tank's turn and movement controls for 6 frames.
-Cooldown: 31 frames.
+Randomizes the enemy tank's turn and movement controls for 6 frames.
+Each command may execute normally or be reversed.
+Cooldown: 20 frames.

 - `overload()`

 Arms your next successful shot to fire two bullets.
-Once activated, it stays armed until that shot is actually fired.
+Once activated, it can be held for up to 10 frames; if you do not fire in that window, overload automatically expires.
 Cooldown: 32 frames.

 - `cloak()`